LGBT flag

 Finally, housing for LGBT seniors should always be built on the foundation of non-discrimination.
 Policies for any care facility – whether it’s LGBT-friendly or not – should never violate anti-discriminatory laws.

-At the same time, it’s essential that housing providers have non-discrimination policies in place.
-Currently, 48 percent of LGBT couples experience adverse treatment when seeking senior housing.
-Housing providers must ensure that fair treatment is a cornerstone of their facilities, which includes staff, other residents and any services providers on-site.
+It’s essential that housing providers have non-discrimination policies in place.
+Currently, 48% of LGBT couples experience adverse treatment when seeking senior housing.
+Housing providers must ensure that fair treatment is a cornerstone of their facilities, which includes staff, other residents, and any service providers on-site.

 Social isolation & loneliness

 In addition to housing, LGBT seniors are more likely to suffer from social isolation and loneliness.
-Compared to their heterosexual peers, LGBT seniors are more likely to feel alone, twice as likely to be single and four times less likely to have kids.
+Compared to their heterosexual peers, LGBT seniors are more likely to feel alone, twice as likely to be single, and four times less likely to have kids.
 (This may have resulted from legal obstacles to adopting and getting married.)
-At the same time, they may suffer from estranged relationships with their families.
+Additionally, they may have suffered from estranged relationships with their families.

 Social isolation is a real health problem for seniors.
 Experts say it may increase risk for conditions such as heart disease, obesity, anxiety and depression, among others.
 Loneliness is even associated with a 50% percent increased risk of dementia.